MedChain-org/supabase_db/README.md

 # Supabase Database Backup

-This repository contains a backup of the Supabase database schema for the Buildwithcode project.
+This repository contains a backup of the Supabase database schema for the MedChain project.

 ## Contents